tomrittervg/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 in doing so, these are outlined in {{privacy-SCT}} and
 {{privacy-trusted-auditors}}.

+A Trusted Auditor relationship represents a significant sharing of user data with a third party.
+In certain cases, such an arrangement may be appropriate, but it MUST be considered carefully.
+Some possible arrangements that may fit different usage models include the following.
-The most natural trusted auditor arrangement arguably is a web browser that is "logged in to" a provider of various internet services.
-Another equivalent arrangement is a trusted party like a corporation to which an employee is connected through a VPN or by other similar means.
-A third might be individuals or smaller groups of people running their own services.
-In such a setting, retrieving proofs from that third party could be considered reasonable from a privacy perspective.
+A web browser that is "logged in to" a provider of various internet services.
+A trusted party like a corporation to which an employee is connected through a VPN or by other similar means.
+Individuals or smaller groups of people running their own services.

+In the above settings, retrieving proofs from that third party could be considered reasonable from a privacy perspective.
 The HTTPS client may also do its own auditing and might additionally share SCTs and STHs with the trusted party to contribute to herd immunity.
-Here, the ordinary {{RFC-6962-BIS-27}}
-protocol is sufficient for the client to do the auditing while SCT Feedback and STH Pollination can be used in whole or in parts for the gossip part.
+Here, the ordinary {{RFC-6962-BIS-27}} protocol is sufficient for the client to do the auditing while SCT Feedback and STH Pollination can be used in whole or in parts for the gossip part.

 Another well established trusted party arrangement on the internet today is the relation between internet users and their providers of